Eiad/DevLoom-Code-Utilities-NextJS-React/README.md

 The `FormatterContent.js` component is a reusable component that contains the input, output, and copy functionality shared between the formatters.

+## Converter Components

+DevLoom also introduces code conversion components:

+- `HTMLJSXConverter.js` - Converts HTML code to JSX.
+- `JSONYAMLConverter.js` - Transforms JSON data to YAML.
+- `YAMLJSONConverter.js` - Converts YAML data back to JSON.

+These modules facilitate seamless code conversion, enriching the DevLoom experience.

 ## Pages

 The main pages are:

 - `/` - Home page with buttons to select a formatter
-- `/html-formatter` - HTML formatter page
+- `/HTMLFormatterPage` - HTML formatter page
-- `/css-formatter` - CSS formatter page
+- `/CSSFormatterPage` - CSS formatter page
-- `/js-formatter` - JS formatter page
+- `/JSFormatterPage` - JS formatter page
+- `/HTMLJSXConverterPage` - JSON formatter page
-- `/json-formatter` - JSON formatter page
+- `/JSONFormatterPage` - JSON formatter page
+- `/JSONYAMLConverterPage` - JSON to YAML converter page
+- `/YAMLJSONConverterPage` - YAML to JSON converter page

 These pages render the appropriate formatter component based on the route.